yahoojapan/tappy/CONTRIBUTING.md

 This is a small, early-stage project and we haven't established detailed contribution guidelines yet.
 Please follow standard OSS contribution practices.

+## Contributor License Agreement (CLA)

+By submitting a pull request to this project, you automatically agree to be bound by the [Yahoo!
+JAPAN Contributor License Agreement (version 1.0)](https://gist.github.com/yahoojapanoss/9bf8afd6ea67f32d29b4082abf220340).

 ## Development

 1. Fork and clone the repository